gravitational/gravity/docs/5.x/overview.md

 prerequisites apply in order to use Gravity:

 * The application is packaged into containers.
 * You have Kubernetes resource definitions for application services, pods, etc.
+  [Helm](https://helm.sh/) charts are also supported.

 To prepare a Kubernetes application for distribution via Gravity, you have to write an Application Manifest.
 Below is a sample of a simple Application Manifest in YAML format.
 It follows Kubernetes configuration conventions: